konveyor/konveyor.github.io/content/Move2Kube/Tutorials/createHelmChartsKustomize.md

 draft: false
 ---

-In this tutorial we will see how to transform a set of Kubernetes YAMLs by parameterizing them.
-We can use Move2Kube to generate parameterized Helm charts, Kustomize and Openshift Templates from the Kubernetes YAMLs.
+This tutorial will show how to transform a set of Kubernetes YAMLs by parameterizing them by using Move2Kube to generate parameterized Helm charts, Kustomize and Openshift Templates from the Kubernetes YAMLs.
 Move2Kube can also change the version of Kubernetes resources to target particular clusters.

 **Prerequisites**
-* Move2Kube CLI tool is installed
+* Move2Kube CLI tool is installed.
 * Use a [kubernetes-to-kubernetes](https://github.com/konveyor/move2kube-demos/tree/main/samples/kubernetes-to-kubernetes) sample.
 The `kubernetes-to-kubernetes` directory has some Kubernetes YAMLs that deploy a web app with multiple services.
 There are three services: a frontend website in PHP, a backend API in Node.JS, and a cache service using Redis.

 **Procedure**